Skip to main content

 What is a Change of Character (CHoCH)?

-Imagine a downtrend, where each rally falls short and creates a lower high.
-A bullish CHoCH happens when the price finally manages to push above that most recent lower high.
-It's a sign that the sellers are losing their grip and buyers are stepping in with conviction.
+In a downtrend, you see lower highs and lower lows.
+A bullish CHoCH appears when price closes above the most recent lower high.
+That shift tells you sellers are losing their grip and buyers are stepping in.

-Conversely, in an uptrend that's marked by higher lows, a bearish CHoCH occurs when the price breaks below the most recent higher low.
-This suggests the buyers are exhausted and sellers are now taking over.
+In an uptrend, higher highs and higher lows define the move.
+A bearish CHoCH happens when price breaks below the most recent higher low.
+Sellers are taking over.

 ScenarioWhat HappensWhat It Signals